 The road will be a bit rougher than normal for a few weeks, but the vehicles driving on the road soon crush the chips down making for a smooth ride that will help the road last a lot longer than it normally would have.

-Chip sealing will start on Tuesday, June 7 and will last into July 2022.
-Work takes place between 7 a.m. and 5 p.m., Monday through Friday.
+The exact start date for 2026 work has not been determined, but work usually starts in June and lasts into July.
+Work takes place between 7 a.m. and 5 p.m., Monday through Thursday.

 Check the closures and constructions page for updates about current road projects.